dalva24/Alastor/README.md

 Simple security and client validation is provided by using a pre-shared API key that are to be provided on each client request, which require TLS for effective usage.
 TLS can be provided externally using NGINX (or other web server) reverse proxy and an HTTPS site configuration with proper certificates (Lets Encrypt, etc.)

 :warning: Be warned, that using Alastor with hundreds or thousands of connections may possibly trigger your network, or your ISP's, firewall response.
 It will also slow down your system considerably, and eat up memory like no tomorrow.
 The author of Alastor is not responsible for any damages or lossess caused by the usage of this software.

+## Limitation

+- File sizes above 4GB should work, but untested.
+I might forgot to use int64 instead of int32 in some places.
+- Use without TLS-enabled reverse proxy works, but are not recommended as everything is sent unencrypted, including the client key.

 ## Motivation